Andrew-Opp/AWS-Penetration-Testing-Lab/README.md

 - Not allowing ICMP traffic between subnets for connectivity checks
 - Misconfigured proxychains or chisel causing failed pivot attempts
 - Not openning port in the Security Group
+- Not moving SSH to a new port (e.g., 22222) when Cowrie is already listening on port 22/2222
+- Forgetting to open the new SSH port in the security group after the change

 ## 🧾 License